SCIENCE + TECHNOLOGY

 The wait for an organ usually takes several years.
-Currently, there are over 106,000 people on the U.S. organ transplant waiting list.
+Currently, there are almost 106,000 people on the U.S. organ transplant waiting list.

 According to the U.S. Dept. of Health & Human Services, at least 17 people die each day waiting for transplants that cannot take place because of the shortage of donated organs.